ldcas-uc3m/MM-Project2/README.md

 show the number of films by year.
 4. Films dealing with corrupt politicians in Europe and the United States.

 Use 50 results per query.

+The queries can be found inside the `scripts/` folder, and the results inside the `results/` folder.

 ## Execution